ineskh/alyra-exercices/CryptoShirt/Readme.md

 # Defi 3: CryptoShirt Game

 <li> A game based on the ERC721 Token.
-<li> A CryptoShirt has a name and a value
+<li> A CryptoShirt has a name and a value (20 finney is payed for the CryptoShirt creation)
-<li> The value increases when the CryptoShirt  change of owner.
+<li> The value increases when the CryptoShirt  changes of owner.

 ## Prerequisite: